 The Briefing

-It is in this pavilion that we entered the “briefing” room.
-We were immersed in an American wooden barracks, recreated with posters of the time and trompe-l’oeil windows overlooking airfields.
+It was in this pavilion that we entered the “briefing” room.
+We were immersed in an American wooden barracks, recreated with posters from the period and trompe-l’oeil windows overlooking airfields.

 The hologram of a soldier appeared: in the skin of a parachutist, we received orders to equip ourselves before the big jump.
-So be sure to listen carefully, and good luck!
+So listen carefully, and good luck!

 The Big Bluff